 It may be necessary to sometimes provide Ad-hoc Remote Control support to your Clients.
 To do this we recommend the following steps:

-7. You can rename the Package as you like.
-Then upload it to your MSP website for your Ad-hoc clients to download.
+7. Upload it to your MSP website for your Ad-hoc clients to download.

 8. After downloading and installing the Agent Package you will be able to initiate a Remote Control session to their Devices.
 These Devices will be located in the ‘Ad-hoc Support’ Client of your Naverisk Website.